 As a private pilot, North Dakota Air National Guard F-16 pilot, commercial airline pilot and air show performer, Bill accumulated over 7,500 flight hours in more than 85 different models of aircraft.
 He held a Level 1 Unrestricted Surface Level Aerobatic waiver.
 Bill was also an Airframe and Power Plant mechanic and aircraft builder.
 He loved giving rides to and mentoring aspiring young pilots, and served on numerous aviation boards and committees.

-Bill passed away unexpectedly at the age of 47 in an accident at an air show performance in June 2014.
+Bill passed away at the age of 47 in an air show performance accident in June 2014.
 Those who knew Bill remember his attention to detail and hunger to attain each subsequent aviation rating.
 His passion was honing his aviation skills and promoting aviation activities in all their forms.

 It is in this spirit and in his loving memory that his wife, Heather Cowden, reached out to the Community Foundation of Dunn County to establish the Bill Cowden Memorial Aviation Scholarship.
 It is Heather’s hope that aspiring pilots who lack the financial resources to pursue advanced pilot training will be able to fulfill their dreams in Bill’s memory.